a group of people in a courtroom, Phases of Criminal Trial

 Jury Selection

-Before the trial officially commences in most jurisdictions, the prosecutor and the defense attorney will select a jury.
-Jury selection is the process by which both lawyers question each potential juror to determine whether they harbor biases or prejudices that might prevent them from being fair and impartial as a juror in the case.
+Jury selection is the process by which both lawyers question each potential juror to determine whether they harbor biases or prejudices that prevent them from being fair and impartial as jurors.

 Potential Jurors Must Speak the Truth

 In both cases described above, the judge will determine if a particular juror can serve on the jury and be sufficiently impartial and unbiased.
-If not, the juror must be dismissed from serving on the jury for cause, and the next potential juror is rotated to be examined by the attorneys.
+If not, the juror must be dismissed from serving on the jury for cause, and the next potential juror is rotated in and examined by the attorneys.

 Challenges for Cause Verses Preemptory Challenges